Lionel Messi news: Barcelona star out of La Liga opener with injury | Goal.com

 Messi out of Barcelona's La Liga opener with injury

-Lionel Messi will miss Barcelona's La Liga opener against Athletic Bilbao on Friday after head coach Ernesto Valverde declared he would not take any risks with the star attacker.
+Lionel Messi will miss Barcelona's La Liga opener against Athletic Club on Friday after head coach Ernesto Valverde declared he would not take any risks with the star attacker.

 The Argentine trained separately from his team-mates on Wednesday as he continues his recovery from a calf injury suffered in training last week.